ivanyu/kafka_wire_protocol/README.md

 The library contains the protocol messages and some convenience code, but this is not a complete client (or server) implementation.

-Message versions up to Kafka 3.8.0 are supported at the moment.
-The unsupported message types are `ProduceRequest`, `FetchResponse`, and `FetchSnapshotResponse`.
+Message versions up to Kafka 3.9.0 are supported at the moment.
+The unsupported message types are `ProduceRequest`, `FetchResponse`, `FetchSnapshotResponse`, and `ShareFetchResponse`.

 ## Usage